 GPT 5.3 Codex combines two things that were separate before.
 The raw coding ability of GPT-5.2-Codex and the reasoning and general knowledge of GPT-5.2.
 One model that’s good at both thinking and building.

 It’s also 25% faster than its predecessor and uses fewer tokens to get the same job done.
-For anyone paying per token on the API, that’s real money saved.
+If you’re paying per token on the API, that’s real money saved.

 GPT 5.3 Codex Builds Apps From Scratch